aappleby/matcheroni/README.md

 # Performance

-Matcheroni performance is going to depend heavily on the grammar you're parsing, but for comparisons against other libraries we can use the same JSON parser used in the tutorial.
-It's about 100 lines of code and compiles down into ~10k of machine code in a few hundred milliseconds.
+Matcheroni performance is going to depend heavily on the grammar you're parsing, but for comparisons against other libraries we can use the JSON parser from the tutorial.
+It's a straightforward translation of the JSON.org spec in about 100 lines of code and compiles down into ~10k of machine code in a few hundred milliseconds.

 The benchmark in [examples/json/json_benchmark.cpp](examples/json/json_benchmark.cpp) parses the test files from [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark) and [rapidjson](https://github.com/Tencent/rapidjson) 100 times and reports the median parse time for each file and the sum of the medians for all test files.